 Operators consider messages to be bulk if there is a group of messages with the same/similar content sent using the same originator.
 We've found that when split across smaller groups (<50 messages) and different times of sending (spaces of a few minutes, for example), allows for a better delivery rate.

 Our platform allows for 500 SMS (160 characters) per Longcode per day to be sent and we will throttle the number of messages to be sent out at 1 SMS per second.
 If you send more than this volume, our platform will not send these but you may still be charged.

 Delivery within this threshold can be affected by the restrictions mentioned above applied at the networks' discretion.
 This is out of our control.

 It is not allowed to send messages that promote gambling, betting and/or adult content as well as website links.
 All messages that can be considered spam and/or unsolicited may be filtered.
 This out of our control.

 Many US providers are unable to send the '@' sign unless the SMS is submitted in unicode.
 You can find out more on special characters here.

 Update 28/07/2017 17:30 CEST:

-As per 31st of July, local operators in the US are increasing their filtering guidelines.
+As per the 31st of July, local operators in the US are increasing their filtering guidelines.
 As a result of this, previously accepted traffic may be considered unsolicited and may be blocked.
-Unfortunately this is out of MessageBird's control.
+Unfortunately, this is out of MessageBird's control.

 Traffic that has been delivered successfully, does not necessarily imply compliance with industry guidelines and regulations.
 Due to a lack of insight from the local operators we are unable to provide further, proactive details on additional filtering that may take place.